BITFORCE-IT/WildFlyApp/README.md

 to the Docker build process standard out, so you can see errors or success message during build.

 ### Execution
-When the image is build and ready to run.
-It uses its own entry point script to run the application server.
+When the image is build and ready to run, it uses its own entry point script to run the application server.
 This entry point checks the environment for usable variables and replaces them in the application server’s configuration file.